Seaweeds (Marine Macroalgae):

 Encourage skin cell turnover and epidermal regeneration, helping to improve skin texture and elasticity, and reduce hyperpigmentation and other signs of photoaging.

 Vitamin A is an important constituent of the outer skin layer, where it plays a crucial role in epidermal cell turnover and renewal.
-Exposure to sunlight and the aging process can lead to deficiency of epidermal Vitamin A. Natural Vitamin A derivatives (retinoids) exert protective and reparative effects against UV-mediated skin injury, including redness (erythema) and DNA damage.
-Vitamin A acts to reduce the signs of photoaging and promote skin rejuvenation.
-Combining retinoids with antioxidants can potentiate their beneficial effects in the skin, leading to improvement of skin appearance and reversal of photodamage.
+Exposure to sunlight and the aging process can lead to deficiency of epidermal Vitamin A. Vitamin A acts to reduce the signs of photoaging and promote skin rejuvenation.
+Combining retinoids with antioxidants can potentiate their beneficial effects in the skin, leading to improvement of skin appearance.

 Normal, youthful skin contains high concentrations of vitamin C, stimulating collagen synthesis and protecting against UV-induced injury.
 It is known that Vitamin C levels are lower in aged or photodamaged skin, associated with excessive exposure to oxidant stress via pollutants or solar irradiation.
-Studies have shown that use of Vitamin C derivatives stimulates regeneration of healthy skin - improving the appearance of wrinkles and other features of photodamage, promoting wound healing, and decreasing melanin pigment synthesis (skin lightening).
+Studies have shown that use of Vitamin C derivatives stimulates regeneration of healthy skin - improving the appearance of wrinkles and other features of photo-damage, promoting wound healing, and decreasing melanin pigment synthesis (brighter skin).

 Human skin contains more Vitamin E than any other nutrient.
 This highlights the importance of this antioxidant, which renders free radicals harmless, absorbs UVB light and decreases DNA damage.
 Combining topical Vitamins E & Vitamin C enhances the photoprotective effect of sunscreen use.
 In addition to protecting and hydrating cells, Vitamin E plays a synergistic role with Vitamin C in the synthesis of collagen in the skin, helping to smooth fine lines and even out skin tone.